racklet/racklet/docs/rfcs/0001-high-level-architecture.md

     [Kubernetes]: https://kubernetes.io/

-1. <span id="user-goal-fast-reconfiguration">**Fast Reconfiguration / Turn-around Time**</span>: The user wants to configure their hardware once, and after that be able to set up and/or recreate the whole software stack from the ground up multiple times over with minimal hassle.
+1. <span id="user-goal-fast-reconfiguration">**Fast reconfiguration / turn-around time**</span>: The user wants to configure their hardware once, and after that be able to set up and/or recreate the whole software stack from the ground up multiple times over with minimal hassle.
 For example, an educator may want to rebuild the rack configuration, trusted certificates, etc. or do a "factory reset" for every class/workshop they run.

-1. <span id="user-goal-secure-updates">**Secure Firmware[^trusted_firmware] and Software Updates**</span>: When the user gets notified that a new release is available, the user _doesn't_ want to do it the "classical" way of downloading some hex binary and flashing it manually for each server.
+1. <span id="user-goal-secure-updates">**Secure firmware[^trusted_firmware] and software updates**</span>: When the user gets notified that a new release is available, the user _doesn't_ want to do it the "classical" way of downloading some hex binary and flashing it manually for each server.
 Instead, they want the upgrades to be atomic (e.g. A/B partitioning), secure (payload is signed), automated and defend against common upgrading attacks (e.g. [rollback attack]).
 Optionally, automatic deployment of upgrades can be enabled.

     [1st stage bootloader of the Raspberry Pi 4]: https://github.com/raspberrypi/rpi-eeprom

     [rollback attack]: https://en.wikipedia.org/wiki/Downgrade_attack (This is for software protocols such as TLS, but the same principle applies to firmware as well.)

-1. <span id="user-goal-zero-trust-networking">**Network Boot in a Zero-Trust Environment**</span>: The user should feel ready to plug Racklet in to (almost) any existing network, without the system interfering with existing devices on the network or vice versa.
+1. <span id="user-goal-zero-trust-networking">**Network boot in a zero-trust environment**</span>: The user should feel ready to plug Racklet in to (almost) any existing network, without the system interfering with existing devices on the network or vice versa.
 This goes strongly in hand with #3 as ensuring security, especially in the boot and upgrade process, is of paramount importance[^security].

     [ARM TrustedFirmware]: https://www.trustedfirmware.org/